mjstewart/typescript-type-assist/README.md

 * Documentation explaining the **shape** of non class types.
 * Code generation for objects containing properties such as an interface or type alias.
-* Assign a property value to a local variable including type information.
+* Local variable assignment without type information.
 * Customisable settings for code style and documentation syntax colouring.

 ##### Unsupported